-In Figure \ref{fig:compare_div}, we present the numerical comparisons of (\ref{eq:KL-comp}) and (\ref{eq:C-comp}), as a function of the privacy budget, the parameter $\theta$ that shows the change in the variance after attack and $\Delta\mu$, the shift in the mean due to the addition or (removal if negative) of $X_a$ as a multiplier of sensitivity $s$.
-Accordingly, increasing $\Delta \mu$ with respect to the sensitivity, firstly closes the gap with the upper bound and for the extreme case of $\Delta \mu=3*s$ and $\theta>1$, both Kullback-Leibler and Chernoff divergences surpass the upper bound $\varepsilon$.
-For all three scenarios, Chernoff is much tighter than Kullback-Leibler divergence as a function of privacy budget.
+In Figure \ref{fig:compare_div}, we present a numerical comparison of (\ref{eq:KL-comp}) and (\ref{eq:C-comp}) for various values of $\Delta \mu$, highlighting their behavior as a function of the query sensitivity and the privacy budget.
+The parameter $\theta$ represents the change in variance after the attack, while $\Delta\mu$ denotes the shift in the mean caused by the addition (or removal, if negative) of $X_a$, expressed as a multiple of the sensitivity $s$.
+As $\Delta\mu$ increases relative to the sensitivity, the divergence progressively approaches the upper bound.
+In the extreme case where $\Delta\mu = 3s$ and $\theta > 1$, both the Kullback-Leibler and Chernoff divergences exceed the upper bound $\varepsilon$.
+Across all three scenarios, the Chernoff divergence provides a significantly tighter bound than the Kullback-Leibler divergence as a function of the privacy budget.